If a genie granted you just one wish, you’d have to be very careful what you wished for.

 Harford also compares this to capital adequacy regulation in the banking industry.
 He points out that what “What VW did is strikingly similar to what regulators observed in banking, with banks buying unprofitable assets with the specific aim of [satisfying Basel II capital adequacy requirements and] performing well on Federal Reserve stress tests.
 The banks had a ‘special mode’ to do well on those tests just as VW had a special mode that flattered its emissions.
 The difference is that what is illegal in a car is apparently legal in a bank”.

 And so it goes with specific targets.
 Setting targets is like trying to test a student’s knowledge at the end of a course, but telling them at the start what the exam questions will be.
 The best way to test knowledge is to put the onus on the student to learn as much as they can, as thoroughly as they can, so they can answer anything you throw their way.

 Harford suggests that we should embrace “randomness in targets”.
 He says “we should be defining many rules of thumb and deliberately leaving it ambiguous as to which will be used in any given situation.”
 “The world’s toughest exam isn’t so tough if everyone is carrying a cheat sheet.
 A simple question from an unexpected direction can prove far more searching.”

 The real world is messy.
 Most valuable tasks are not routine, and they aren’t easy to monitor and measure.
-Set the right high level targets and goals.
-Give people flexibility to pursue them.
+Set the right high-level targets and goals.
+Give people the flexibility to pursue them.
 By all means, scrutinise their activities.
 But to my mind, managing by objectives is not the most effective way to go.